 Tickets and Passes

 All vendors will be supplied a minimum of 10 show tickets (amount varies according to booth size and sponsorship).
 These tickets will be done digitally through email.
 Additional tickets may be purchased for $1 a piece if you desire to obtain more.
-Admission will be $5 at the door, Children 3-17 $3, (children 2 & under admitted free).
-Each booth will receive 2 vendor lanyards for a single booth, 4 vendor lanyards for a double booth, and sponsorship according to their contract.
-These lanyards may be switched between employees, but all employees must have a ticket or lanyard to enter the expo hall.
+Admission will be $2 at the door (children 12 & under admitted free).
+Each vendor will need to let Elite Idaho Events know how many Lanyards your booth will need.

 Giveaways and Door Prizes

 We welcome giveaways from all exhibitors wishing to do so.
-The first 500 people in the doors on Friday and again on Saturday will receive a door prize.
-20% of the door prizes will contain larger prizes.
+The first 250 people in the doors on Friday and again on Saturday will receive a door prize.
 If you’d like have your giveaway as part of the door prizes, please e-mail us and we’ll put it on our list.

 Expo marketing includes a media-wide campaign again this year.
 Marketing includes television, newspapers, billboards (Pancheri in Idaho Falls & I-15 in Pocatello), printed posters, e-mail newsletters, and of course the power of Riverbend Communications’ five radio stations and their websites reaching over 124,000 people weekly.
 The stations are Classy 97, Z103, The Hawk, KBear and Newstalk.
 Over 5,000 tickets will be distributed FREE of charge for the show through vendors and radio giveaways.